A Linear Programming Approach to the Super-Stable Roommates Problem: Abstract

 \section{Abstract}

 The stable roommates problem is a non-bipartite version of the well-known stable matching problem.
-Teo and Sethuraman proved that, for each instance of the stable roommates problem in the complete graphs, there exists a linear inequality system such that there exists a feasible solution to this system if and only if there exists a stable matching in the given instance.
+Teo and Sethuraman proved that, for each instance of the stable roommates problem in a complete graph, there exists a linear inequality system such that there exists a feasible solution to this system if and only if there exists a stable matching in the given instance.
 The aim of this paper is to extend the result of Teo and Sethuraman to the stable roommates problem with ties.
-More concretely, we prove that, for each instance of the stable roommates problem with ties in the complete graphs, there exists a linear inequality system such that there exists a feasible solution to this system if and only if there exists a super-stable matching in the given instance.
+More concretely, we prove that, for each instance of the stable roommates problem with ties in a complete graph, there exists a linear inequality system such that there exists a feasible solution to this system if and only if there exists a super-stable matching in the given instance.